tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 Here's what this guide assumes about You:

--   Some design knowledge.
+-   Some UI design knowledge.
 It’s hard to pin down, exactly, what that means.
 I can tell You that at one point I’m literally going to tell You to ‘go design stuff’.
 So be prepared for that.

 -   You know how Utopia works.\
     _Learning resource_: [Ways into Utopia](#ways-into-utopia).